A Guide to Ivy League Colleges

 Hitting the “Submit” Button

-But once students have decided if they want to apply to an Ivy League school, determined which is the right one for them, applied for financial aid and completed their applications, it’s time to hit submit!
+But once a student has decided they want to apply to an Ivy League school, determined which is the right one for them, applied for financial aid, and completed their applications, it’s time to hit submit!

 The Takeaway

-Considering an Ivy League school’s admission rate, along with its particular academic program and financial aid statistics can help determine which is the right school to apply to.
+If you’re hoping to attend an Ivy League college, you’ll want to consider each school’s admission rate, along with its particular academic program and financial aid statistics, to determine which is the right school to apply to.

 SoFi Loan Products